Entrepreneurship is not for Everyone, and Neither is Employment

-It seems every blog one reads is about how to be an entrepreneur.
-Most feel that entrepreneurship is being pushed down their throats with every piece of advice they receive.
+These days, it seems that almost every blog one reads is about how to be an entrepreneur.
+Most feel that entrepreneurship is being pushed down their throats without the appreciation that entrepreneurship is not for everyone.
 Every life coach is showing you how to break from employment, and every book being written is how you can start your own business.

 While some of this is great advice, we have to appreciate that entrepreneurship is not for everyone.
 While at it, we must acknowledge that neither is employment for everyone.
-There are those who thrive at employment and suck at being entrepreneurs, and vice versa.
+There are those who thrive in employment and suck at being entrepreneurs, and vice versa.
 We must also stop acting as if one kind is more special than the other.

 - They like the job for the financial security so they can concentrate on other aspects of their lives, such as family.
-Truth is, some great employment positions pay better than any start up will ever do.
+Truth is, some great employment positions pay better than any start-up will ever do.

 - First, it is important to acknowledge that most entrepreneurs make terrible employees.
 This is because they are made to set their own pace and will likely disagree with the pace being taken where they work.

-- They also like to take risk, and most times feel that the employment position is choking them, they want to get out of that zone.
+- They also like to take risks, and most times feel that the employment position is choking them, they want to get out of that zone.
 They are prepared to do all that it takes to make this a reality, even when it means being uncomfortable for a while.
 Elon Musk, the founder of Tesla Motors, lived off a dollar a day to see if he had what it takes to be an entrepreneur.
 He acknowledged that he may not make money as an entrepreneur for a really long time.

 - Successful entrepreneurs have burning ideas that they’d like to execute.
 No matter how much they try to suppress the ideas, it burns inside until they feel they have to break free and try it out.